o/gaia/README.md

 ####Health checks

-Thanks to Dropwizard, Gaia comes with built-in health check for verifying connectivity to redis instance and application deadlocks.
+Thanks to Dropwizard, Gaia comes with built-in health check for verifying thread deadlocks and connectivity to redis instance.

 ```
 $ curl 'http://localhost:8081/healthcheck'